What we know about the victims of the Bondi Beach shooting in Australia

 Another Chabad rabbi reported killed in the attack was Yaakov Levitan.

-His death was confirmed to Guardian Australia by Rabbi Yehoram Ulman, a senior member of Sydney Beth Din, a rabbinic court.
+His death was confirmed to The Guardian Australia by Rabbi Yehoram Ulman, a senior member of Sydney Beth Din, a rabbinic court.

 Peter Meagher

-Harrison said Meagher, a former police officer, was working as a freelance photographer at the Hanukkah event at Bondi and “for him it was simply a catastrophic case of being in the wrong place and at the wrong time.”
+Harrison said that Meagher, a former police officer, was working as a freelance photographer at the Hanukkah event at Bondi and that “for him it was simply a catastrophic case of being in the wrong place and at the wrong time.”

 Peter Meagher.